Research and Education on Biodegradable Mulches for Specialty Crops Produced Under Protective Covers –USDA SCRI SREP Grant

 A primary objective of this project is to improve long term profitability for specialty crop users through the use of biodegradable mulches under protective covers.
 To this end, Dr. Belasco will conduct a comprehensive assessment regarding the costs, productivity, and profitability of the growing methods utilized in this study.
 This assessment will take place in three phases which include data collection of cost and production information, estimation of profitability differences between growing practices, and an education component evaluating risk management practices for specialty crop producers.

 Another primary objective is to assess the impacts of mulch biodegradation on soil and root systems using a primary high tunnel crop, tomato, as an indicator species.
 Dr. Jennifer Moore-Kucera will be leading the soils team (one of four working groups involved in this proposal) to evaluate the effects of BDM incorporation into the soil on soil microbial community structure and functioning within agroecosystems across the three regions involved (TX, TN, and WA).
-Field and laboratory analyses will be performed in the lab of Moore-Kucera and will involve one graduate and at least one undergraduate student supported by this project.
+Field and laboratory analyses will be performed in the lab of Moore-Kucera and will involve one graduate and at least one undergraduate student supporPHP has encountered an Access Violation at 01B473CDted by this project.